Best Tea for Non Tea Drinkers

 How to acquire a taste for tea

 I remember my first sip of red wine.
-I don’t remember how old I was exactly, but I was probably a young teenager.
-My mom gave me a sip from her glass at the dinner table, and I promptly made a face and ran into the kitchen to spit it out into the sink.
+I don’t remember how old I was exactly, probably a young teenager.
+My mom gave me a taste from her glass at the dinner table, and I promptly pulled a face and ran into the kitchen to spit it in the sink.

-So if you don’t like tea from your very first cup but you still want to get those health benefits, there’s hope for you yet!
+If you don’t like tea from your very first cup but still want to get those health benefits, there’s hope for you yet.

 Here are a few tips to learn how to acquire a taste for tea: